tabalinas/jsgrid/README.md

     items: [],                  // an array of items for select
     valueField: "",             // name of property of item to be used as value
     textField: "",              // name of property of item to be used as displaying value
-    selectedIndex: -1           // index of selected item by default
+    selectedIndex: -1,          // index of selected item by default
-    valueType: "number|string"  // the data type of the value
+    valueType: "number|string", // the data type of the value
     readOnly: false             // a boolean defines whether select is readonly (added in v1.4) }